SansGuidon/bookmarks/QUOTES.md

 * Red is the new green
 * Do it, with <insert the name of a CI/CD tool here>, there is no try
 * It doesn't matter who you are, only what you will become
+* If you think good architecture is expensive, try bad architecture